wp-plugins/accesspress-social-icons/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin that provides the ability to add unlimited number of social icons sets anywhere in site with various backend options.
+A plugin that provides the ability to add unlimited number of social icons sets anywhere in your site with various backend options.

 == Description ==
 Link-up your social profiles right from your website, in an easy and fun way!